 Medicare Supplement Plans in Oklahoma

 Companies are limited to selling 10 “standardized” policies.
-They all must offer Medigap Plan A; however, they don’t have to offer all 10 policies.
+They all must offer Medigap Plan A; however, they don’t have to provide all ten policies.

 Let’s say Gail requires inpatient mental health services after her mom passes away.
-Gail needs to pay $1,364 for the Part A deductible, then she needs to pay 20% of any further expenses.
+Gail needs to pay $1,408 for the Part A deductible; then she needs to pay 20% of any further expenses.

 20% of 3 days in inpatient mental health care can cost several thousand dollars.
 Having a supplement would eliminate this high expense.